TimvanScherpenzeel/spars/README.md

 ## API

 I'm well aware that the library is currently lacking a lot of documentation you would need to get started.
-I'm planning to improve the quality of the documentation over time but for now I would like to point you to the [examples](/examples/index.html) and the [index](/src/index.ts).
+I'm planning to improve the quality of the documentation over time but for now I would like to point you to the [examples](/examples/index.js) and the [index](/src/index.ts) of the project.

 ### Analytics